mdespland/context.Orion-LD/doc/manuals-ld/installation-guide.md

 ```
 and no HTTP Link header would be present.

-That's all fopr the installation guide.
+That's all for the installation guide.
 Now please continue to learn about Orion-LD with the (Getting Started Guide)[doc/manuals-ld/getting-started-guide.md].